ravgeetdhillon/musica/README.md

 [![Workflow Status](https://github.com/ravgeetdhillon/musica/workflows/Release%20new%20track/badge.svg)](https://github.com/ravgeetdhillon/musica/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/ravgeetdhillon/musica/blob/master/LICENSE)

-Automating my music release on Youtube.
+Automate your music release on YouTube.

 ## Background

 For the past 4 years, I have been making music as a hobby.
 Over this period I have made more than 300 tracks.
 But never got time to upload them to my Youtube channel.
 The reason was that it takes a lot of time to create videos, then upload it to Youtube, where you have to fill a lot of data like video's title, description, tags, and other metadata.

 So one day I was listening to my old music with my brother and he asked me why don't you upload these beats to your channel.
 I told him about the above problem.
 Then he said, "Man, you are a programmer, why don't you automate the process?".
 It was the Eureka moment right there.
-So I sat on the Weekend to complete this project and gracefully it happened.
+So I sat on the weekend to complete this project and gracefully it happened.

 ## How it works